 Traditionally in Asia, but also in some other parts of the world, the balance between “hot” and “cold” is an important theme.
-It affects multiple behavioral patterns, such as notably the activities done or not done in the postpartum period.
+It affects multiple behavioral patterns, such as notably the practices carried out in the postpartum period.

 Hot-cold theories usually don’t influence day-to-day life, but with important life transitions (so-called rites of passage), as in the pregnancy and postpartum periods, they become of high importance.
 In many Asian countries, blood is considered a “hot” element, and subsequently when giving birth and loosing blood, the process is described as “cold” and “wet,” thus traditionally, balancing out opposing elements, “regaining heat” and “drying” are of vital importance.